winnebeauty/SRPM-SOL/README.md

 # 👉Start with SPRM-Sol

 The JSON format of our data can be found in PDE Sol.
-We have open-sourced the [model weights](https://huggingface.co/winnw/SPRM-Sol) of SPRM-Sol for solubility prediction on Hugging Face.
-The weight files of various PLMs can be downloaded from the Transformers library.
-The protein structure [datasets](https://huggingface.co/datasets/winnw/PDE-Sol/tree/main) used for SPRM-Sol training are also uploaded to Hugging Face.
+We have open-sourced the [related materials](https://huggingface.co/datasets/winnw/PDE-Sol/tree/main) of SPRM-Sol for solubility prediction on Hugging Face.

+If you need to correctly run the secondary structure and other related information, please install the DSSP tool library correctly in advance

 ## Start Testing
 You need to download our dataset and wight.
 Then put them into PDE-Sol/pdb and weight/ respectively.